 Nexus works with interface-active ingredients, their production processes and basic applications.
 "Interface-active ingredients" are emulsifiers and stabilisers based on natural raw materials - including lipids - which, through chemical modification and/or physical separation, develop a structure with both hydrophilic (water-oriented) and lipophilic (oil-oriented) moieties present simultaneously.
 It is this structure that decides the interface-active properties of the ingredient.

-Nexus activities leads to the development of new or improved ingredients from which multi-phase systems like food can benefit.
+Nexus activities lead to the development of new or improved ingredients from which multi-phase systems like food can benefit.
 The interface-active ingredients interact with the different components of the food and thus they influence the microscopic structure through physical interaction, which is then displayed through macroscopic qualities.

 Currently employing around 40 people, mainly with a chemical or chemical-technical background, Nexus' R&D work is carried out in modern laboratories, including pilot plant facilities for upscaling and process development.

-Nexus is divided into seven separate sections:
+Nexus is divided into six separate sections: